 - Add vanilla extract and egg.
 Beat on high speed for 30 seconds.
 Scrape sides and bottom of the bowl as needed.

-- Sift flour, cocoa powder, salt, and espresso powder together in a medium bowl.
+- Sift flour, cocoa powder, baking powder, salt, and espresso powder together in a medium bowl.

 - On low speed, slowly mix the flour mixture into the wet ingredients until combined.

 - Divide the dough into two parts and roll each portion out to ¼ inch thickness on a piece of parchment paper.
 Stack, put onto a baking sheet, and refrigerate for at least 1 hour or overnight (cover top with parchment).

 - Preheat oven to 375°F (180°C).
 Line two baking sheets with parchment.

 - Take out one part of the dough and cut into heart shapes using a cookie cutter.
 Transfer the cookies to the prepared baking sheet then using a smaller heart-shaped cookie cutter, cut smaller hearts into the centers of half of the hearts.
 Remove the smaller hearts and re-roll the remaining dough.
 Continue cutting until all the dough is used.